Takari17/SleepLock/README.md

 If you wish to contribute to this project email me first at takariharrison@gmail.com

 ## Acknowledgments
-Pretty much everyonen on r/androiddev, especially [this guy.](https://github.com/Zhuinden)
+Pretty much everyone on r/androiddev, especially [this guy.](https://github.com/Zhuinden)